 We have corresponded with many patients over the years who were told to relocate by their very traditionally-minded physicians.
 Often, there would be no clear cut reasoning given why this recommendation was made, just that “many people” may have found relief by moving from a problematic climate to a more hospitable region of the world.
 In fact, these types of medical prescriptions are one of the main reasons for the development of “retirement living” communities in certain sections of the world that appeal to people seeking particular climatic patterns.

 For much of the nineteenth and early twentieth centuries, the diagnosis of rheumatism was one of the most common conditions found in medical literature, as well as in clinical practice.
 Patients were deemed to suffer a variety of muscle aches and flu-like symptoms due to exposure to wet, foggy or inclement weather.
+Back pain when raining seems credible, given these ideas.
 Although the “modern medical age” ended the epidemic diagnosis of weather-related rheumatic conditions, a large number of patients still report climate-induced symptomology in terms of joint pain, back pain, neck pain and other common conditions.

 Humidity has been theorized to increase cellular moisture content, causing fluid retention at microscopic degrees.
 In patients who already demonstrate an inflammatory process, this could explain why pain is increased in moisture-rich weather.